I11KNOW/Guided_Projects/README.md

 # My Guided Machine Learning Projects
 Welcome to my guided machine learning projects repository!

-This repository houses a collection of guided machine-learning projects that I have developed.
+This repository houses a collection of guided machine-learning projects that I have developed guided by great instructors I appreciate.

 Guided machine learning simplifies the process of building and deploying machine learning models by leveraging pre-built models, libraries, and frameworks.